-City of Dalworthington Gardens Existing Land Uses 2021

-Land Use Acres % Developed % of Total
+Land Use Acres % of Total

-Single Family Residential 9 8 80% 65%
+Single Family Residential 903 75%

-Multi-Family Residential 20 2% 1%
+Multi-Family Residential 18 1%

-Commercial 80 7% 5%
+Commercial 115 10%

+Public/Semi-Public 7 1%

+Education 54 4%

-Public/Semi-Public 42 3% 3%
+Park 42 3%

-Education 35 3% 2%

-Parks 45 63 5% 4%

-Floodway
+Floodway 70 6%

-Total City Land in Use 1,204 100% 88%
+Total City Land in Use 1,209 100%

-The total City area is 1,480 acres.
+The total City area is 1,136 acres.
+The table above shows floodway acreage, but that number is duplicated in other land areas.
+Thus, the reason total city land use acres does not match total city area.
 The physical location of the different land uses within the City, along with approximately acreage of each use, may be found on the City of Dalworthington Gardens Existing Land Use Map.
-UPDATING MAP